salmonkarp/tp/docs/UserGuide.md

 * `unattend 2 c/t5` unmarks the attendance for tutorial 5 class of the 2nd person in the address book.
 * `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.

+Hints:
+* Use `find` command to filter the relevant tutorials then the `unattend` command to unmark the attendance of the relevant person.

 Expected output:
 * `Attendance: x/11`, x decreases by 1 after each successful attendance unmarking

 Warnings:
-* Entering the wrong format for the command will result in a warning:
+* Entering the wrong format for the command will result in a warning: `Invalid command format!`
-  `Invalid command format!
-    unattend: Unmarks the attendance of the given tutorial group of the person identified by the index number used in the displayed person list.
-    Parameters: INDEX (must be a positive integer) c/TUTORIAL_CLASS
-    Example: unattend 1 c/t1`

 ### Exiting the program : `exit`